 Many of our blepharoplasty patients choose a forehead lift at the same time, to lift sagging eyebrows.
 Others combine eyelid surgery with facial laser resurfacing to help smooth and rejuvenate the skin.
 Of course, eyelid surgery is frequently done in conjunction with facelift surgery.

 Eyelid surgery can enhance your appearance and your self-confidence.
-The best candidates for this procedure are men and women, who come to our Houston, Webster, and Pearland, TX practice, and are age 35 or older; but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.
+The best candidates for this procedure are men and women, who come to our Houston and Webster, TX practice, and are age 35 or older; but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

 “I look years younger with my droopy, baggy eyelids removed.”